Travel.State.Gov >

 Work Authorization: The Government of Vietnam maintains strict laws with respect to foreign workers.
 U.S. citizens planning to work in Vietnam should make sure that they are in full compliance with Vietnamese regulations.
 Penalties can be severe and include deportation, fines, or detention.
 Vietnam immigration law allows for companies sponsoring foreign employees to exercise control over their employees’ visas, including prohibiting their exit from the country if they have any outstanding debts.

 Teaching English: We advise those considering accepting an English teaching job in Vietnam to carefully review the terms of the contract regarding working and living conditions and to ask for multiple references from persons familiar with the institution, especially former U.S. citizen employees, before committing to contracts.
-Some U.S. citizens have reported their employers have reneged on contract terms, including offering significantly lower salaries than agreed or seizing their passports, and employers have caused complications with the exit visa process for employees who quit, complicating the exit visas required to depart the country.
+Some U.S. citizens have reported their employers have reneged on contract terms, including offering significantly lower salaries than agreed or seizing their passports, and employers have caused complications with the required exit visa process for employees who quit.

 Hotels: Hotels in Vietnam require you to present your passport (and visas, if issued separately) upon check-in so that your stay can be registered with local police.
 Every guest in a hotel room or private residence must be registered, regardless of nationality.
 If you stay at a private residence (i.e., at the residence of family or friends), you must comply with registration requirements by visiting the local police station and registering your stay within 24 hours.
 Some provinces allow registration online.